-Some media, such as DiskOnChip, require a low-level format.
-If the media is blank or corrupted, it is necessary to first call the driver's IOCtl() function to do that, then call sfs\partition() if it must have a partition table, and then call sfs\format() to do the FAT format.
+Some media require a low-level format.
+If the media is blank or corrupted, it is necessary to first call the driver's IOCtl() function to do that, then call sfs_partition() if it must have a partition table, and then call sfs_format() to do the FAT format.